chandrasekarans/MechanicalEye/README.md

 # EyeSpy™
-IP camera that monitors continous motion detection and alert the user with live video coverage
+IP camera that monitors continuous motion detection and alert the user with live video coverage

 <h1>SUMMARY</h1>
 EyeSpy™ is a proposed new idea that tracks continuous motion detection and allows the user to view live video streaming at any time.
 The two-axis gimbal designed prototype can cover an overall 180° wide-angle view both horizontal and vertical.
 The sensors are placed in a way that an object can be tracked in all the quadrants – that enable the system to be a complete surveillance mechanism with more accurate readings.
 The eye embodied with the camera can track the motion and provide live video streaming to the user.